Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Benin with the West African franc

 The West Africa CFA franc (XAF) is the currency of six independent states in Western Africa - Benin, Burkina Faso, Guinea-Bissau, Ivory Coast, Mali, Niger, Senegal and Togo.

-For card purchases if offered a choice of currencies always select to Pay in West African franc otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in West African franc otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 Benin is a country located in West Africa.
 It is known for its rich cultural heritage and history, including the Dahomey Kingdom which was a powerful empire in the region in the 18th and 19th centuries.
 The official language is French, but many people also speak local languages such as Fon and Yoruba.
 The country has a tropical climate, with a rainy season from April to July and a dry season from November to April.
 Agriculture is an important part of the economy, and the main crops include corn, cassava, and beans.
 Benin is also known for its textiles and crafts, and there are many markets in the country where you can find a wide range of handmade items.